bluedotimpact/bluedot-keycloak-theme/README.md

 1. Clone the repository
 2. Install [Node.js](https://nodejs.org/)
+3. Install dependencies with `npm install`
-3. Edit files - usually in the `theme` folder, in particular the `components` subfolder
+4. Edit files - usually in the `theme` folder, in particular the `components` subfolder
-4. Run `npm run build` to create [`dist/bluedot-keycloak-theme.jar`](./out/bluedot-keycloak-theme.jar) which can be installed as above
+5. Run `npm run build` to create [`dist/bluedot-keycloak-theme.jar`](./dist/bluedot-keycloak-theme.jar) which can be installed as above

 ## Releases